amayra/dingleberry-os/README.rst

 of it.
 Today, microkernels only have some niche uses, and OSes based on true microkernels don't seem to exist.
 The height of microkernel failure was IBM's "Workplace OS", that was a giant money grave and was eventually canceled.
-In summary, they didn't keep their promises.
+In summary, microkernels didn't keep their promises.

 The microkernel promise
 -----------------------